 The epichlorohydrin — one of the chemicals that Dow handled — caused the victim to suffer burns.
 He now continues to suffer respiratory issues, which he links back to the exposure from the supposedly improperly maintained pipe.
 According to his lawsuit, he may have been able to avoid his injuries if Dow had initiated regular inspections of the facility.

 The Texas branch of Dow Chemical Company has been accused of being negligent by failing to maintain and attend to its property.
 As part of the damages that the victim is seeking compensation for, he has cited related medical bills, emotional distress, pain and a loss in his earning capacity.
-These types of damages are common for victims who have been injured on a dangerous property, and are typically compensated through a successful premises liability claim.
+These types of damages are common for victims who have been injured on a dangerous property, and are typically compensated through a successful premises liability claim in El Paso.

 Source: setexasrecord.com, “Dow employee claims negligence led to chemical exposure“, Carol Ostrow, Feb.
 26, 2015